medusa-project/medusa-downloader/README.md

       permanent id for the request.
     * return_queue - string - an AMQP queue that the downloader should use to send messages back to the client.
 This and the incoming queue should exist ahead of time and both the downloader and client will need access to them.
     * root - string - the name of the 'root' from which the content is located.
-This maps to a directory on each side where the content of interest to that client resides.
-All content in a request must live underneath that directory; it is an error to escape from it with '..', etc. The downloader maintains a list of these to service multiple clients.
+This maps to medusa_storage root on each side where the content of interest to that client resides.
+All content in a request must live underneath that root; it is an error to escape from it with '..', etc. The downloader maintains a list of these to service multiple clients or multiple storage areas.
     * zip_name - string (optional) - the name of the zip file to be produced.
 If not supplied a non-meaningful one will be generated.
 Do not append the '.zip' extension.
     * timeout - integer (optional) - the server will automatically delete requests after a number of days, but the client